 - When the light is harsh, look for Macro shots.
 You can create shade with your body or a piece of clothing for nice, even lighting.

 - Use Flash in low-light situations.
 If you need to (and if you can), move away from the subject to reduce the intensity of the flash.

 - If your camera has an optical zoom feature, feel free to make the most of it!
-If you are stuck with digital zoom only, try to avoid using it.
+Last, avoid using Digital zoom if that is all you have available.
 Digital zoom just crops your photo and blows it up – which leaves you with a pretty crummy finished product.
 Jay’s iPhone only has digital zoom – so he rarely uses the zoom feature at all.